Opentact API Reference Sheet

 U.S. Addresses

 US states are always represented in their two-digit form in capital letters.
-For example, NY
+For example, NY for New York.

 City Names

-and represented in title case.
-For example, New York City
+City names are always called locality and represented in title case.
+For example, New York City instead of NEW YORK CITY.

 Phone Numbers